By using this site, you agree to the Privacy Policy and Terms of Use.

 Inflammation Predicts Future Heart Disease

 The clinical significance becomes clear when examining long-term outcomes.
-A comprehensive analysis of 448,654 adults from the UK Biobank, followed for nearly 14 years, revealed that individuals with elevated CRP faced a 34% higher risk of major cardiovascular events and a 61% higher risk of cardiovascular death, even without known heart disease at baseline.
+Individuals with elevated CRP face a 34% higher risk of major cardiovascular events and a 61% higher risk of cardiovascular death, even without known heart disease at baseline, according to cardiovascular risk studies.

 CRP elevation represents more than a laboratory abnormality—it reflects active inflammatory processes that can damage blood vessels over time.
 The protein has a half-life of approximately 19 hours, meaning elevated levels persist well beyond the immediate sleep loss period.
 This biological timeline helps explain why the cardiovascular risks associated with poor sleep accumulate gradually rather than resolving quickly with better rest.